 AC is unremittingly critical of Israel, even as it downplays or ignores Palestinian human-rights abuses and terrorism.
-For example, it has published articles accusing the Jewish state of seeking “to practically transform [Gaza] into a series of prisons”; depicting Israel’s seizure of Palestinian terrorist funds as “bank robbery”; stating that as a result of terrorist campaigns like the Al-Aqsa Intifada, Palestinians have “definitely gone forward”; and comparing Israel’s social policies to those of Nazi Germany.
+For example, it has published articles asserting that the Jewish state wishes “to practically transform [Gaza] into a series of prisons”; depicting Israel’s seizure of Palestinian terrorist funds as “bank robbery”; and stating that as a result of terrorist campaigns like the Al-Aqsa Intifada, Palestinians have “definitely gone forward.”
 Moreover, AC has repeatedly: (a) accused Israel of subjecting Palestinians to “apartheid”; (b) promoted the notion of a Palestinian “right of return” to Israel; (c) characterized Israel’s creation in 1948 as Al-Nakba (Arabic for “The Catastrophe”); and (d) supported the Boycott, Divestment and Sanctions (BDS) movement designed to delegitimize and financially cripple the state of Israel.

 Since 1997, AC has promoted its anti-Israel message in the pages of Le Journal des Alternatives, a monthly compendium of international, national, and cultural news that is distributed by Québec’s widely-read daily newspaper Le Devoir.
 As NGO Monitor notes, AC’s publication “features numerous opinion pieces with anti-Israel themes and arguments” — e.g., pieces accusing Israel of such transgressions as “apartheid,” “ethnic cleansing,” and “heinous war crimes” — while “no articles representing a pro-Israel or Zionist perspective are presented.”
-Moreover, Le Journal prints many articles justifying BDS campaigns against the Jewish state.
-In September 2006, for instance, an article by the pro-BDS professor Ilan Pappe accused Israel of perpetrating “massacres,” “ethnic cleansing,” “genocide politics,” and “war crimes.”
-That same month, Le Journal featured an interview wherein the Palestinian “militant” Soraida Hussein Sabbah accused Israel of conducting a “slow massacre of Gaza,” but turned a blind eye to Palestinian terrorism, corruption, and in-fighting.
+Moreover, Le Journal prints many articles justifying BDS campaigns against the Jewish state as retaliation for Israel’s “massacres,” “occupation,” “colonization,” “racism,” and “savagery.”
+A May 2018 piece quoted anthropologist Irene Calis’s claim that “the problem [for Palestinians] is not occupation, but Zionism.”

 AC belongs to Alternatives International, a nine-member federation of NGOs “struggling against neoliberalism, imperialism, social injustice and war.”
 NGO Monitor reports that Alternatives International, like AC, regularly “accuses Israel of ‘apartheid’ and ethnic cleansing, and supports BDS and a narrow pro-Palestinian view.”